MrUnny/Sauce-Generator/README.md

 ## Linux:
   1. Open Terminal
   2. Navigate to the .py file
-  3. Type "python main.py" to run it
+  3. Type "python3 main.py" to run it (you must type python3 or the program will break)

 ## Mac:
   I don't know